statsite/statsite/README.md

 * binary : Should data be streamed to the stream\_cmd in binary form instead of ASCII form.
 Defaults to 0.

+HTTP sinks take the following options:
+* url : The URL of posting the metrics
+* oauth_key & oauth_secret : The OAuth identity and credential information
+* oauth_token_url : The URL of authenticating the application of exchange the OAuth credentials for a bearer token

 ### Histograms